Architecture, MARCH

 Applicants are selected for admission on the basis of undergraduate academic performance and profession-related experience.
 Application material is evaluated by faculty members.
 The faculty's recommendations are based upon an appraisal of the admission grade point average determined from official transcripts, a portfolio or brochure of applicant's past work in architecture, a statement of objectives, three letters of recommendation, and relevant professional work experience.

 All applicants whose native language is not English must submit Test of English as a Foreign Language (TOEFL) scores.
 A minimum score of 590 on the paper-based test or 243 on the computer-based test or 96 on the internet-based test is required.
-The University of Illinois also accepts IELTS (academic exam) score in lieu of TOEFL, with a minimum score of 6.5 and 6.5 in all sub-sections required.
+The University of Illinois Urbana-Champaign also accepts IELTS (academic exam) score in lieu of TOEFL, with a minimum score of 6.5 and 6.5 in all sub-sections required.

 Financial Aid